mlhartme/stool/DOCUMENTATION.md

 * **last-modified-at**
   When this stage was last changed.
 * **last-modified-by**
-  The user that last maintained this stage, i.e. executed a Stool command like build, start, or stop.
+  The user that last maintained this stage, i.e. executed a Stool command like start, or stop.
 * **mem**
   Memory usage reported by Docker: percentage of memory limit actually used.
 Note that this memory also includes disk caches, so a high value does not necessarily indicate a problem.
 Type number.